Loop group actions on categories and Whittaker invariants: Introduction

 We discuss the abelian theory in Sect. \ref{SEC:loop_vectors}.
 We first review the theory of the Fourier-Deligne transform for finite dimensional vector spaces (in schemes) and then extend it to $\fD$-modules on $\AA^n \ppart$ (more generally, to $\fD$-modules on a Tate vector space).
 We prove that it still gives a monoidal equivalence.
 Finally, we re-interpret the concepts of the previous sections (invariants, coinvariants, averaging) in ``Fourier-transformed" terms.

 \sssec{}

-In Sect. \ref{SEC:trans_act}, we first discuss categories fibering over a $K$-space $X$ and acted on by the group $K$ in a compatible fashion.
+In Sect. \ref{SEC:trans_act}, we discuss categories fibering over a $K$-space $X$ and acted on by the group $K$ in a compatible fashion.
 In this situation, we study how the operations of restriction of $\C$ to $Y \subseteq X$ and taking $K$-invariants interact.
-Secondly, we discuss actions of semi-direct groups on categories.
+Our main result there is Proposition \ref{prop:sigma_equiv}.

 \sssec{}

 Finally, in Sect. \ref{SEC:GL_n}, we take up the proof of Theorem \ref{thm:intro}.
 We discuss some combinatorics of $GL_n$ and define some group schemes of $GL_n \ppart$ that will play a central role.
 Our proofs are on induction on $n$ and rely heavily on the theory of all previous sections.